 Large Intestine: Definition, Function, Diagram, Examples

-The large intestine is the last part of the digestive system in human beings and absorbs the remaining water and electrolytes from the undigested food particles.
+The large intestine is the final part of the digestive system and absorbs the remaining water and electrolytes from the undigested food particles.
 It consists of the cecum, colon, rectum, and anal canal.
 The large intestine plays an important role in forming and storing faeces until excretion.
-It also hosts gut bacteria in the lumen of the large intestine, which ferments undigested carbohydrates and produces vitamins like vitamin K. Similar to the small intestine, it does not absorb nutrients considerably.
+It also hosts gut bacteria, which ferments undigested carbohydrates and produces vitamins like vitamin K. Similar to the small intestine, it does not absorb nutrients considerably.
 The large intestine regulates body hydration and proper removal of waste products, thus maintaining digestive health.

 It is further divided into :